 Herero and Nama Genocide

-Beginning in the late 1880s, the Germans ruled a colony in South-West Africa, which was populated by various groups, such as the Nama; the Damara; and the Herero, a group of some 75,000 cattle-herding people, populated the colony.
+Beginning in the late 1880s, the Germans ruled a colony in South-West Africa, which was populated by various groups, such as the Damara; the Nama (Namaqua), a group of some 20,000 people; and the Herero, a group of some 75,000 cattle-herding people, populated the colony.
 Any resistance against German rule was met with brute force.
 In 1888, Curt von Francois, the German commander who led the conquest of the region, clearly stated the German strategy; "Only uncompromising brutality will lead to victory."
 Theodor Leutwein, the German colonial governor, said "In 15 years little will be left for the natives, but we must keep this secret, for otherwise a revolution will be unpreventable."
 During the war of 1904-1908 the Germans took over almost one-fourth of the Herero land and planned to build a railway which would cross through this territory.
 Leutwein also said that the ultimate result of colonial policy would be to reduce the natives to a subsistence level.

-Voices of opposition arose amongst the Herero and other tribes.
+Voices of opposition arose amongst the Herero and other ethnic groups.
 Samuel, a Herero leader, resorted to war.
-He wrote to the leader of another tribe that "Our weak nations across Africa must stand against the Germans, and not allow them to eliminate us so that only they live on our land."
+He wrote to the leader of another groupes that "Our weak nations across Africa must stand against the Germans, and not allow them to eliminate us so that only they live on our land."
 In practice, however, the Herero alone stood up against the Germans.

 The war began in January, 1904, when the Herero attacked white-owned farms.
 They murdered 123 German settlers and traders, but obeyed their leaders' orders to spare women, children, non-German whites and missionaries.
 After a few fierce battles, the Germans managed to gain the upper hand over the Herero by employing extreme violence and cruelty, and reinforcing their troops.